There’s no better way to spend those dog days of summer than splashing around in your backyard swimming pool.

 Solar pool heaters last longer than gas or electric ones do, which will add a bigger return on your investment.
 Their up-front cost is comparable to an electric heater and more expensive than gas pool heaters.
 Since they don’t use electricity or gas to heat your pool, they are cheaper to operate.

 Just like the panels on your home, solar pool heaters have a lifespan of 15-20 years and require minimal maintenance.

 Want to save even more money by going solar?
-Contact Solar Panel Quotes for an estimate.
+Find out how much you'll save.
 The information is free, and there’s no obligation to buy.

 Should I Buy A Solar Pool Cover?

 If you’re buying a solar pool heater, you don’t need a solar pool cover.
 Consider it as an extra that will help you capture additional savings.

 Not only does a solar pool cover keep the heat from escaping when you’re not swimming, it also traps and absorbs solar energy to create its own extra heat.

 If you double up and use a solar pool heater with a solar pool cover, the consistently warmer temperatures could keep the water at a pleasant temperature to use later in the season.

 While there are many benefits to using a solar pool heater, we wouldn’t be giving you all the information if we didn’t discuss potential downsides.